9 Best perps DEX for beginners in 2026: Low fees, no KYC

 ❌ Liquidity is still below Hyperliquid on most pairs.

-5. edgeX: CEX Speed, DeFi Safety
+5. edgeX: CEX speed, DeFi safety

+edgeX was built by people who really know trading: veterans from Goldman Sachs, Barclays, Morgan Stanley, and Bybit, incubated by Amber Group.
 It runs on StarkEx, an Ethereum Layer 2 that batches trades for speed and settles them on Ethereum.
-The result is an execution that feels like a top centralized exchange, but your funds never leave your custody.
+The result feels like a top centralized exchange, but your funds never leave your custody.

 Pros